800-913-3416 [email protected]

 What Is a Medicare Supplement (Medigap) Plan?

-A Medicare supplement plan, often called Medigap, is designed to fill the “gaps” left by Original Medicare.
+A Medicare supplement plan, often called Medigap, fills the “gaps” left by Original Medicare.

 Here are some key features of Medigap plans: